 The County encourages residents to consult with legal service providers when making decisions for themselves and their families.
 Many immigrants are not subject to any DHS public charge assessment at all, including lawful permanent residents (green-card holders) unless they leave the country for more than 180 days; individuals applying for asylum or refugee status; and many other immigrants.
-And many benefits also are not implicated by the current public charge rules, because those rules consider only cash benefits and the use of Medicaid/Medi-Cal for long-term institutionalization.
+And many benefits also are not implicated by the current public charge rules, because those rules consider only cash benefits and the use of Medicaid/Medi-Cal only for long-term institutionalization.
 No other benefits—including Medicaid/Medi-Cal (other than for long-term institutionalization), CHIP, WIC, Section 8, and CalFresh—are considered under the current rules.
 The County funds the following organizations that provide free or low-cost legal advice on immigration and public benefits:

 - Bay Area Legal Aid: (408) 850-7066 English, Spanish